Popular Culture and the Civic Imagination

 End date: Tuesday 3 May 2022

-The Department of Culture and Aesthetics, Stockholm University, welcome you to the conference Popular Culture and the Civic Imagination with Henry Jenkins (University of Southern California) as key note speaker.
-The conference will take place May 2–3, 2022, Stockholm University, Auditoriet, Frescativägen 24 E.
+The Department of Culture and Aesthetics, Stockholm University, welcomes you to the conference Popular Culture and the Civic Imagination with Henry Jenkins (University of Southern California) as keynote speaker.

 Henry Jenkins is the Provost Professor of Communication, Journalism, Cinematic Arts and Education at the University of Southern California, and the author and/or editor of many books on various aspects of media and popular culture, including Textual Poachers: Television Fans and Participatory Culture (1992), From Barbie to Mortal Kombat: Gender and Computer Games (1998), Hop on Pop: The Politics and Pleasures of Popular Culture (2002), Convergence Culture: Where Old and New Media Collide (2006), Spreadable Media: Creating Meaning and Value in a Networked Culture (2013), By Any Media Necessary: The New Youth Activism (2016), Comics and Stuff (2020).